Zebartin/Introduction_to_Computation/Reversi/README.md

 To run my code,you have to do these in adavance:

-1. Copy my code to Visual Studio 2015 or VC (for the reason that EasyX seems not to support other compiler);
+1. Copy my code to Visual Studio 2015 or VC (for the reason that EasyX seems not to support other compilers);
 2. Download [EasyX](http://www.easyx.cn/downloads/) and set it up properly.

 The special rules of my Reversi are noted as follows: